-2. Query the DBA_DV_TTS_AUTH data dictionary view to find the users who have been granted Oracle Data Pump authorizations.
+2. Query the DBA_DV_TTS_AUTH data dictionary view to find the users and roles that have been granted Oracle Data Pump authorizations.

+'''

 SELECT GRANTEE, TSNAME FROM DBA DV TTS AUTH;

+'''

-3. Use the information you gathered from the preceding step to build the DBMS_MACADM.UNAUTHORIZE_TTS_USER statement.
+Use the information you gathered from the preceding step to build the DBMS MACADM.UNAUTHORIZE TTS USER statement.

+'''

 EXEC DBMS_MACADM.UNUTHORIZE_TTS_USER('DP_MGR', 'HR_TS');

+'''

-4. If the user had transportable exported or used a network link to transportable import the contents of an entire database, then revoke the full database level Oracle Data Pump authorization.
+4. If the user had transportable exported or used a network link to transportable import the contents of an entire database, then revoke the full database level Oracle Data Pump authorization from the user or role.